Skip to content

 • possibility of performing at at least one concert of participants (in accordance with the lecturer)

-Price of 1 individual lesson: from 1.000 CZK (€40), price of 1 ensemble/workshop lesson: from 250 CZK (€10).
+Price of one individual lesson: from €40 (1.000 CZK), price of one ensemble/workshop lesson: from €10 (250 CZK).

 Singing

-The price for a singing lesson is now increased to 1250 CZK / €50, however, for talented students we will offer scholarships beyond those already available.
-One student can have a maximum of one lesson per day, the final decision on the scholarship and the total number of lessons will be made by the teacher and the course management.
+The price for a singing lesson is now increased to €50 (1.250 CZK), however, for talented students we will offer scholarships beyond those already available.
+One student can have a maximum of one singing lesson per day, the final decision on the scholarship and the total number of lessons will be made by the teacher and the course management.
 We will also offer scholarships according to the current situation.

 Harpsichord

-The price for a harpsichord lesson would normally be the same as with all other instruments (1000 CZK / €40), but we also have to add a flat rate for renting, transporting, maintaining and tuning the instruments.
-Therefore the price for a harpsichord lesson is set at 1250 CZK (€50).
+The base price for a harpsichord lesson would normally be the same as with all other instruments €40 (1.000 CZK), but we also have to add a flat rate for renting, transporting, maintaining and tuning the instruments.
+Therefore the price for a harpsichord lesson is set at €50 (1.250 CZK).
 However if you are able and willing to come with your own harpsichord, do get in touch with us (mark it in the application) and we will communicate a reduction in price based on that.
 In addition, for talented students we are offering scholarships beyond those already available.
-The final decision on the scholarship and the total number of lessons will be made by the teacher and the course management.
+One student can have a maximum of one harpsichord lesson per day ith one teacher (i.e. two lessons a day), the final decision on the scholarship and the total number of lessons will be made by the teachers and the course management.
 We will also offer scholarships according to the current situation.

 Chamber Music

 This year we are not planning one big event, but rather several smaller events.
-Chamber, song or instrumental music based mainly on G. Battaille from the first half of the 17th century, but covering a very wide repertoire in terms of genre and nationality.
-This repertoire can be performed in larger ensembles (5 or more musicians), but it also suits a chamber style (2-4 persons).
+You can come with any music you like, ideally with a preexisting ensemble.
 In the case of less than 4 participants, the price will be calculated individually and scholarships will be considered at the same time.
+Otherwsie the basic price per person is €10 (250 CZK) per chamber music lesson.

 The number of lessons in each block of ensemble will be determined for each class individually.
 We plan for your participation in all lessons and performances of your chosen ensemble.
 Exceptions are possible only in accordance with the lecturer.

-TEACHING DAYS: July 31 – August 9, 2026
+TEACHING DAYS: July 29 – August 9, 2026

 (preliminary plan)